 Globally, effective hypertension control remains challenging.
 One key factor is the complexity of prescribing antihypertensive drugs that are specifically tailored to the patient's individual clinical characteristics, which complicates achieving ideal blood pressure targets (Schutte et al., 2022).
-At recruitment, the mean systolic blood pressure (SBP) was $165 \pm 29$ mmHg, which reduced to $137 \pm 14$ mmHg after 30 days of therapy.
-Similarly, the mean diastolic blood pressure (DBP) declined from $96 \pm 17$ mmHg at baseline to $84 \pm 13$ mmHg after 30 days.
+At recruitment, the mean systolic blood pressure (SBP) was $165 \pm 29 \text{ mmHg}$, which reduced to $137 \pm 14 \text{ mmHg}$ after 30 days of therapy.
+Similarly, the mean diastolic blood pressure (DBP) declined from $96 \pm 17 \text{ mmHg}$ at baseline to $84 \pm 13 \text{ mmHg}$ after 30 days.
 Despite these improvements, only 8% of participants achieved the target SBP of <130 mmHg, while 92% remained above this threshold.
 Notably, however, none of the participants were classified within the hypertensive crisis range (>180 mmHg) by Day 30, marking a significant shift from the initial 33% of participants in this category at recruitment.
+In the present study, single drug therapy accounting for 54.0% of the treatment regimens and there's no significant difference in blood pressure control among other regimens, indicating a higher preference for single-drug therapy over combination therapy.
+This trend toward single-drug treatment over combination therapy is consistent with findings from our previous study (Ayuba et.
+Al., 2024), and is further supported by Adake et al., who emphasized the efficacy of monotherapy in achieving adequate blood pressure control.